virgo-agent-toolkit/super-agent/README.md

 The protocol supports serializing callback functions and is used heavily for streaming interfaces.
 For example, if you want to scan for entries in a directory, you would use the `scandir` call.
-It's signature is:
+Its signature is:

 ```api
 scandir (